Look up “classic Alaskan fly fishing lodge” in the dictionary, and there is a picture of Bob Cusack’s operation.

 Seasons at Cusack's Alaska Lodge

 the normally cool mornings, switching to dry flies after lunch when warming temperatures spark prolific hatches.
 Small streamers, imitating the masses of outgoing sockeye salmon smolt, are also very effective, and sometimes account for the largest fish of each day.
-Bob loves this time of year, and offers both jet boat fishing in the lower stretches of the stream, and upper river floats which we feel are a "must do" for adventurous anglers.
 A fly out to the Gibralter River normally entails a full day float, with streamers and skated mouse patterns normally producing excellent daylong action.
 As well, for those who love to fish dries all day long in beautiful surroundings, Bob has some "sleeper" streams that are loaded with 12-16 inch rainbows, are fished by no-one else, and provide non-stop action on attractor dries.

 In early July immense squadrons of sockeye salmon invade the all of the local rivers, and change the fisheries dramatically.
 Suddenly, every run, riffle and pool are flooded with these chrome sea-runs, which quickly morph into their Discovery Channel wardrobes of brilliant reds and vivid greens.
 Before long they are pairing up, digging spawning redds, and laying eggs in numbers that stagger the imagination.
 Suddenly, trout that had weeks before been perfectly satisfied chomping nymphs, sipping dries, or chasing streamers now have eyes only for this massive infusion of protein that literally surrounds them.
 Dead-drifting single egg patterns and beads becomes highly productive, and trout that had previously been healthy by any standards, now quickly lapse into figures defined by gluttony.
 Many rivers fished by the lodge harbor excellent numbers of 18-23 inch trout during the months of July and August.
 Also, from mid-August through early September, Cusacks routinely flies anglers to small coastal rivers that fill with dime-bright silver salmon and sea run dollies, making for a fun diversion from the daily rainbows.
 Late July sees a good push of chum salmon here, as well, which are a great fly rod fish.